-On March 15, 2012, Google submitted a request to the USPTO for ex parte reexamination of U.S. Patent No. 6,314,420, one of the two patents-insuit.
-The request was deposited on March 16, 2012 and was assigned Control No. 90/009,991.
+On March 15, 2012, Google submitted a request to the USPTO for ex parte reexamination of certain claims of U.S. Patent No. 6,314,420, which we now successfully defended.
 On July 18, 2012, the USPTO issued a determination ordering a reexamination.
 On September 25, 2012, the USPTO issued a first, non-final office action where it adopted the rejections proposed by Google.
 Our response was filed on November 26, 2012.
-Since then, we conducted an examiner interview and filed an Interview Summary on February 22, 2013.
 A final, appealable office action maintaining the rejections was mailed on May 3, 2013.
-We currently have until July 3, 2013 to file a response or a notice of appeal to the Patent Trial and Appeal Board.
+An interview was held with the Examiner and on July 3, 2013 we filed a response.
+On July 24, 2013, the USPTO issued a notice that it will issue a certificate confirming that all of the claims in the '420 patent challenged by Google remain valid and unchanged.